-The UID LED is used to locate a particular server when it is deployed in a dense rack with other equipment.
-Activating the UID LED helps an on-site technician to quickly identify a server for maintenance tasks.
+The UID LED can be used to help an on-site technician quickly identify or locate a particular server when it is deployed in a dense rack with other equipment.
+It can also be used to identify if a remote management, firmware upgrade, or reboot sequence is in progress.